Watchkeeper is a certified Uncrewed Aircraft System (UAS) that provides the Army’s Land Tactical Deep Find capability.

 45 Watchkeeper airframes were in service as at 23 July 2020.
 13 have flown in the past 12 months and 23 have been in storage for longer than 12 months.
 Of those flying, 10 have been operated by the Army from Akrotiri in Cyprus and Boscombe Down in Wiltshire, three have been used for test and evaluation.
 The airframes in storage are held at specific, graduated, levels of readiness.
 This is commensurate with practices used on other Defence capabilities and assets

-For the British Army in Kenya, 3DSL has provided Diamond DA42’s in the role of surrogate unmanned air vehicles.
+For the British Army in Kenya, 3DSL provided Diamond DA42’s in the role of surrogate unmanned air vehicles.

 Watchkeeper Description